-US Marine Corps Uniforms and Equipment in the Second World War (Kindle)
+US Marine Corps Uniforms and Equipment in World War II (Kindle)

 Need a currency converter?
 Check XE.com for live rates